Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Continuous limit

 \subsection{Single level loop equations}

-In this section we deduce Theorem \ref{SingleLevelLoppThm} from a limit of the single level Nekrasov equations -- Theorem \ref{SingleLevelNekrasov}.
+In this section we deduce Proposition \ref{SingleLevelLoppThm} from a limit of the single level Nekrasov's equations -- Proposition \ref{SingleLevelNekrasov}.
 We start with some notation that will be useful also in the next section.